nwthomas/data-structures-and-algorithms/README.md

 ## PURPOSE

-This repository is my personal collection of data structures and assorted algorithms written in [Python](https://www.python.org/) and [JavaScript](https://www.ecma-international.org/).
+This repository is my personal collection of data structures and algorithms written in [Python](https://www.python.org/) and [JavaScript](https://www.ecma-international.org/).
 I will be updating this repository in the future to include interpretations of the algorithms in other languages.

 ## TABLE OF CONTENTS